Don’t be shy about speaking

 Memorise short phrases from daily life

-Frequently it is helpful to memorise new vocabulary words in the context of a sentence or phrase.
+Frequently it is helpful to memorize new vocabulary words in the context of a sentence or phrase.
 You think of a sentence you use frequently in daily situations and integrate the new vocabulary into it.
 This makes it much easier to keep the new words in your mind.
-In this way you practice both common sentences and phrases, as well as learn the new vocabulary at the same time.
+In this way, you practice both common sentences and phrases, as well as learn the new vocabulary at the same time.

 Keep a diary

 By keeping a diary or writing a short story every day, you will easily practice using new words, at least in written form.
 Every day you repeat the new words and sentence structures and will also gradually come to use them when speaking in day-to-day situations.
 Ask your teacher or a Chinese friend to correct your written texts.